 While it might seem like a lifetime ago, back in January I wrote about Google’s move to de-clutter the first page of search results.
-And just 8 weeks later, we’ve seen Google make even more substantial updates that SEO pros should be watching intently.
+And just eight weeks later, we’ve seen Google make even more substantial updates that SEO pros should be watching intently.

 To quickly recap, the clean-up we discussed two months ago aimed to streamline a searcher’s online experience by deduplicating search results.
 URLs in position zero with a featured snippet would no longer appear anywhere else on search engine results pages (SERPs) as they had previously.
-This update was great for users looking for a clean, organized experience; not-so-great for the marketers whose URLs originally appeared twice on page one of the SERPs.
+This update was great for users looking for a clean, organized experience; but not-so-great for the marketers whose URLs originally appeared twice on page one of the SERPs.

 Of course, Google’s updates are never-ending: their algorithms will forever evolve alongside user behaviors.
 They tend to tweak their algorithm hundreds of times a year.
 Naturally, we keep a very close eye on the search landscape, and - in keeping with the general turbulent tone of 2020 - it’s been kind of unstable.

 Let’s discuss what seems to have been a broad core search algorithm update and the significant fluctuations that caught the eye of SEOs everywhere.
 The sooner your business understands the changes, the sooner you can adapt, optimize and benefit from them.